SwaggyYhy/MATANet/README.md

-# Multi-scale Adaptive Task Attention Network for Few-Shot Learning
+# Multi-scale Adaptive Task Attention Network for Few-Shot Learning(ICPR-2022)
 This code implements the Multi-scale Adaptive Task Attention Network (MATANet).

 Our code is based on [CovaMNet](https://github.com/WenbinLee/CovaMNet).